-People get bombarded by the TV adverts telling them just to enter your name and date of birth and you can easily find your ancestors and build your family tree.
+People get bombarded by the TV adverts telling them just to enter their name and date of birth and you can easily find your ancestors and build your family tree.

 There are also web hints that can show you possible connections to your family.
 You can even get help from the forums on this genealogy search website.

-But Ancestry is not the only source of material that is available to the researcher.
+But Ancestry is not the only source of material!

 Top 5 Tips To Break Down Brick Wall

-The 5 main tips to break down a brick wall are as follows:
+5 main tips to break down a brick wall

-- Use offline resources – Contrary to popular belief not everything is available online.
-Try checking out the local archives, family history society or the local library for help.
+Contrary to popular belief not everything is available online.
+Try checking out the local archives, family history society, or the local library for help.

 Breaking Through Brick Walls – How It Can Be Done